 This is how search queries work in this particular condition.

-So I hope that now you understand “what is navigational query”.
-If you have a doubt, please let us know in the comments.
+So I hope that now you understand “what is the navigational query”.
+If you have any doubts, please let us know in the comments.

 Transactional Queries (Do):

 For example, you are planning to go on a trip to Goa and need to book a hotel.
-What query will you search in Google?
+What query will you search on Google?

-You will search queries like “Book hotels in Goa” “Book 5 stars hotels Goa” “Book 3 star hotels Goa”, etc.
+You will search for queries like “Book hotels in Goa” “Book 5 stars hotels in Goa” “Book 3-star hotels in Goa”, etc.

 This is how you will conduct a transactional query.